RileyCampbell2007/Py-Google-Voice/README.md

-# Py Google Voice
+# PyGoogleVoice: A Python Library for Interacting with Google Voice

-Py Google Voice is a Python library that allows users to interact with Google Voice in a Pythonic way.
-It provides features like logging into a Google Voice account, checking for unread messages, reading the latest message, and sending a message.
+PyGoogleVoice is a powerful Python library that provides a Pythonic way to interact with Google Voice.
+It enables users to perform various tasks, including logging into a Google Voice account, checking for unread messages, reading the latest message, and sending messages.

 ## Dependencies

-* Selenium
+Before using PyGoogleVoice, you need to install the following dependencies:
-* Undetected-chromedriver
+- [Selenium](https://www.selenium.dev/): A web automation library used for browser interaction.
-* Webdriver-manager == 3.8.6
+- [Undetected-chromedriver](https://pypi.org/project/undetected-chromedriver/): A library that provides an undetectable Chrome WebDriver for Selenium.
-* Google Chrome
+- [Webdriver-manager](https://pypi.org/project/webdriver-manager/): A library used to manage browser driver executables.

-## Install dependencies
+- [Google Chrome](https://www.google.com/chrome/): The Chrome browser is required for the library to function.

-You can install the necessary python dependencies using pip:
+You can install the necessary Python dependencies using pip:

 ```bash
 pip install selenium undetected-chromedriver webdriver-manager
 ```

-Google Chrome can be downloaded from the [Google website](https://chrome.google.com/).
+Please ensure you have Google Chrome installed.
+If not, you can download it from the [Google website](https://chrome.google.com/).

-## How to use
+## How to Use

-Creating the Google Voice session is done like this:
+Using PyGoogleVoice is straightforward.
+First, create a Google Voice session by providing your Google Voice email address and password:

 ```python
 from pygooglevoice import GoogleVoice